-Duncan Budge is chairman of Dunedin Enterprise Investment

-Trust plc and Artemis Alpha Trust plc, and a non-executive director of Lowland Investment Company plc, Menhaden Capital plc and Asset Value Investors Limited.
-He was previously a director of J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
+Duncan Budge is chairman of Dunedin Enterprise Investment Trust plc and Artemis Alpha Trust plc, and a non-executive director of Lowland Investment Company plc and Asset Value Investors Limited.
+He was previously a director of Menhaden Resource Efficiency plc from 2014 to 2023, J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
 After graduating from the University of Oxford, he spent six years with Lazard Brothers.